 One of the most famous efforts to detect the earth's absolute motion was the Michelson-Morley Experiment of 1887.
 A special kind of mirror was used to split a single beam of light into two parts.
 The separate beams of light were directed along perpendicular paths to other mirrors, where they were reflected back.
 The reflected separate beams were re-combined to produce a pattern of alternating light and dark rings, the arcs on one side being called interference fringes.
 When the entire apparatus (called a Michelson interferometer) was rotated in a gravitationally horizontal plane, it was expected that ether drift would cause observable displacement of the interference fringes.
 The basic set up to produce interference fringes is illustrated by Figure 1.
 (This classic experiment deserves more of an account than is provided here.
 If you would like to read a more complete account, you are advised to consult a textbook in general physics or a website such as www.orgonelab.org/miller.htm).

 But it didn't work as expected.
 No fringe shift was seen when the apparatus was rotated.
 When measured from the source of the light, the wavelength of emitted light was the SAME in all directions.
 This gives the impression the earth has no absolute motion.
 It was one of the most perplexing experimental outcomes in the history of science.
 Scientists of the time then made what has proven to be a very misleading assumption: they assumed that the frequency of light emitted in any direction must be the frequency of the source itself.
 To give the same wavelength in all directions, then, the speed of light propagating away from the source must be the same in all directions.
 What ? ? ?
-Common sense has a little trouble with this idea.
 Usually, in scientific theory, ideas that seem to be logically true turn out to be ideas that are actually true.
 The idea that emitted light would propagate away from its source at the same speed in all directions does not seem to be very logical for a source with an absolute velocity significantly greater than zero.

 The electromagnetic energy comprising a magnetic field propagates away from the source of the field just as light propagates away from the source of the light.
 The force exerted on a piece of iron, or on some other object sensitive to magnestism, depends on the strength of the field source and the distance the electromagnetic energy must propagate to reach the object.
 In the current experiment, the field source magnets are relatively powerful neodymium permanent magnets (NdFeB; Forcefield, Item # 0072, rated 12,100 Gauss).
 Much smaller neodymium magnets (Forcefield, D82-N52) were used in the detectors.
 The field source magnets are cylindrical and measure approximately 3.5 cm (1.5 in) in diameter and 2.5 cm (1 in) in height.
 The detector magnets are disk shaped, with a diameter of about 0.6 cm (0.25 in) and a thickness of about 0.3 cm (0.125 in).
 The detector magnet is positioned about 40 cm (about 16 inches) from each of two field source magnets, with the north pole of one source magnet facing toward the north pole of the detector magnet, and the south pole of the other field source magnet facing toward the south pole of the detector magnet.